lockedatapublished/blog/content/posts/2018-08-01-math-destruction.md

 Choosing an animation concept
 =============================

 I am not a designer nor an artist, but I like imagining new animations to announce the book winner, that I want to be **fun**, and **useful** by illustrating the use of some nifty R tools.
 That's a good way for me and you to learn new R skills!
-I've reported on [my efforts with `magick` to create a crystal ball for chibi Steph](https://itsalocke.com/blog/a-crystal-clear-book-draw/), R package for image manipulation, and [with `particles`, R package for simulating, well, _particles_, to move followers' names around ](https://itsalocke.com/blog/a-particles-arly-fun-book-draw/).
+I've reported on [my efforts with `magick` to create a crystal ball for chibi Steph](https://itsalocke.com/blog/a-crystal-clear-book-draw/), R package for image manipulation, and [with `particles`, R package for simulating, well, _particles_, to move followers' names around!](https://itsalocke.com/blog/a-particles-arly-fun-book-draw/).

-This month I thought about what destruction inspired to me, and got the rather simple idea to have a glass shattered, thus revealing the winner's name.
+This month I thought about what destruction meant to me, and got the rather simple idea to have glass shatter, thus revealing the winner's name.

 Planning the my animation implementation
 ========================================

-Feel free to skip over this section and go to the code directly, unless you want to know more about my search and try process to write said code!
+Feel free to skip over this section and go to the code directly, unless you want to know more about my search and process to write said code!

 I wondered how I could shatter glass, i.e. cut a blue square in small pieces and make these pieces fall and somehow ended up thinking that I could draw random points and then use their [Voronoi tiles](https://en.wikipedia.org/wiki/Voronoi_diagram) as fragments.
 I'm not sure glass shattering really looks like this but I decided against experimenting with my windows.